junov/canvas2D/spec/roundrect.md

 If `radii.length == 4` then each corner is specified, in order: top-left, top-right, bottom-right, bottom-left.

-If `w` and `h` are both greater than  or equal to 0, or if both are smaller than 0, then the primitive is drawn clockwise.
+If `width` and `height` are both greater than  or equal to 0, or if both are smaller than 0, then the primitive is drawn clockwise.
 Otherwise, it is drawn conterclockwise.

-When `w` is negative, the rounded rectangle is flipped horizontally, which means that the radius values that apply to the left corners, are actual used on the right and vice versa.
-Similarly, when `h` is negative, the rounded rect is flipped vertically.
+When `width` is negative, the rounded rectangle is flipped horizontally, which means that the radius values that apply to the left corners, are actually used on the right and vice versa.
+Similarly, when `height` is negative, the rounded rect is flipped vertically.

 When a value `r` in `radii` is a `DOMPoint`, the corresponding corner(s) are drawn as elliptical arcs whose x and y radii are equal to `r.x` and `r.y`, respecively.